Academic Guidelines and Graduate School Policies (excerpted from 2016-2017 Graduate Catalog)

 This policy is reviewed annually and is subject to change without notice.
 For the complete policy, refer to the Residency Status Regulations at wiu.edu/board_of_trustees/regulations/residency.php.

-A student may repeat any credit course in which a failing grade (F) was received.
-Both the failing grade and the grade earned by repeating the course will appear on the transcript and will be used to calculate the student's grade point average.
+A student may repeat any credit course in which a failing grade (F, FN, or FW) was received.
+If the student successfully petitions to the School of Graduate Studies to repeat this course for grade replacement, that policy will apply.
+Otherwise, both the failing grade and the grade earned by repeating the course will appear on the transcript and will be used to calculate the student's grade point average.

-If a student decides that his/her mastery of a previously passed course will be improved by retaking the course, he or she may do so subject to the following conditions:
+If a student successfully petitions to the School of Graduate Studies to repeat a passed course for grade replacement, that policy will apply.
+Otherwise, if a student decides that his/her mastery of a previously passed course will be improved by retaking the course, he or she may do so subject to the following conditions:

 Previously passed courses are those for which any of the following grades have been received: A, B, C, D, or S. If a course graded S is retaken, the second grade (assuming successful completion) will also be an S since only S and U grades can be given for such courses.
 For all other previously passed courses, the grade on the transcript will reflect what the student has achieved by taking the course a second time.

 Students are responsible for knowing degree requirements and enrolling in courses that will enable them to complete their degree programs.
-It is also each student’s responsibility to know the University regulations for the standard of work required to continue in the graduate school.
+It is also each student’s responsibility to know the University regulations for the standard of work required to continue in graduate school.
 Degree requirements are presented in this publication.
-Additional details about requirements and procedures are available from the School of Graduate Studies or atwiu.edu/grad
+Additional details about requirements and procedures are available from the School of Graduate Studies or at wiu.edu/grad

 The thesis committee shall be comprised of a minimum of three departmental faculty, of which one shall serve as chair.
 The chair must be a full member of the graduate faculty.
 Other committee members must be full or associate members of the graduate faculty.
 Additional graduate faculty can be added to the committee per departmental policy.